Halted stimulus talks undercut already ailing airlines and transit systems

 Amtrak chief executive William J. Flynn told lawmakers last month that if Congress does not provide the supplemental funding, even more dramatic reductions across the company would be necessary to “stave off bankruptcy.”

-The Washington Metropolitan Area Transit Authority too, could be forced to make steep cuts.
+The Washington Metropolitan Area Transit Authority also could be forced to make steep cuts.

 “With 1,700 jobs on the line, we are devastated to learn that negotiations to continue Covid Relief Funding have been abruptly cut off, likely for weeks,” Metro spokesman Dan Stessel said.
 “Let’s be clear: Metro is out of time.
 This will impact riders and hurt transit employees — the same heroes who were on the front-lines transporting nurses, first responders, federal employees, and small business owners every day of this pandemic — who now face the imminent threat of layoffs as service cuts go into effect.”